mrsharpoblunto/sharpoblunto.com/_drafts/2023-12-30-return-of-the-guild-returns.md

 - qbasic
 ---

-I recently came across a discovery from the distant past.
-It didn't seem as such at first glance, just a few text files comprising a program written in an obsolete programming language, but it's not an exaggeration to say that the direction of my life and career are all a direct consequence of this programs development and presumed destruction.
+I recently came across a discovery from my distant past.
+It didn't seem as such at first glance, just a few text files of code written in an obsolete programming language, but it's not an exaggeration to say that the direction of my life and career are all a direct consequence of this programs development and presumed destruction.

 *This is a story of the recovery of a long lost project, how I got it running again, and reflections on a youth well wasted.*

-It's 1998 and I'm playing Total Annihilation.
+It's 1999 and I'm playing Total Annihilation.
 Its a skirmish in the painted desert and the framerate is even slower than usual.
-My hard drive has started making ticking noises which are unfamiliar to me (I've internalized all the regular patterns of clicking and whirring that typically accompany my PC's regular usage and what I'm hearing is something new to me).
-The game also begins stuttering for seconds at a time, but things are still mostly playable, so I stick with it while the pauses get progressively worse until the game finally freezes completely.
+My hard drive has started making ticking noises which are unfamiliar to me.
+This is unusual because I've internalized all the regular patterns of hard drive clicking and whirring that typically accompany my PC's regular usage.
+The game also begins stuttering for seconds at a time, but things are still mostly playable, so I stick with it while the pauses get slowly worse until the game finally freezes completely.
 At first annoyed, then slightly anxious I conclude at this point that my game is over & a reset will probably be required.
-A few half hearted ctrl-alt-delete attempts later with no response I have no choice but to press the reset button and wait for the BIOS POST sequence.
-However this time the sequence is different, in the terminal I see the words: `DISK BOOT FAILURE, INSERT SYSTEM DISK AND PRESS ENTER`.
+A few half hearted ctrl-alt-delete attempts later with no response this is confirmed and I have no choice but to press the reset button and wait for the BIOS POST sequence.
+The screen goes black, the PC speaker goes 'beep' and the POST screen appears, but from then on the sequence is different to the one I've seen a thousand other times.
+In the terminal I see the words: `DISK BOOT FAILURE, INSERT SYSTEM DISK AND PRESS ENTER`.
 I didn't know what this meant yet, but I'd find out soon enough - they were telling me that my hard drive had just failed, they were telling me that I had just lost several years of work.
 Saved games I could get over, but I'd lost something more than that, I'd lost the source code to my unfinished masterpiece, an RPG I'd been writing in the first and only programming language I was aware of - QBasic.

 I'd been introduced to the concept of programming a year or two before by a friend.
 He told me there was this weird blue text editor where you could write commands and make the computer draw images and play sounds.
 I took a look on my windows 95 PC and sure enough, there it was, QBasic 1.1.
 I tried it out and despite experiencing the frustrations that I'm sure are familiar to any beginner programmer (wtf is a Syntax error?)
 I was hooked by the possibilities of what I saw, a blank slate upon which I could create whatever I wanted (if I was clever enough) - and what I wanted to create were games.